Reed-CompBio/Graphery/docs/for-writers/get-started.md

 Every component can be created in the control panel.
 Simply by directing to the component page and clicking on `Add New` button, the app will take you to a empty page where you can fill in content and save it to the cloud.

-To delete an entry, click on the red dustbin button at the end of the table, confirm that you know what you are doing the a popup, and the entry should be removed from the database.
+To delete an entry, click on the red trashcan button at the end of the table, confirm that you know what you are doing in a popup, and the entry should be removed from the database.
 All deletion is NOT reversible for now.
 So please be cautious about the delete buttons.
 Deleting uploads is an exception.
 You need to click on the upload you want to delete.
 And you can find the a `Delete PERMANENTLY` button on a popup.
 Deleting tutorial anchors and graphs is another exception, which will be described in the following sections.

 To modify an existing entry, click on the fist cell corresponding to the entry you want to delete, the app will take you to an editing page.